Ian Astbury: Other musical ventures

 Astbury is featured on the UNKLE tracks "Burn My Shadow", "When Things Explode" and "Forever."
-He also sings "Flame On" on Black Sabbath lead guitarist Tony Iommi's solo album Iommi, and recorded a duet with Debbie Harry on her 1989 album Def, Dumb and Blonde, called "Lovelight".
+He also sings "Flame On" on Black Sabbath lead guitarist Tony Iommi's debut solo studio album Iommi (2000), and recorded a duet with Debbie Harry on her 1989 solo studio album Def, Dumb and Blonde, called "Lovelight".

-In 2010, he provided the vocals for the song "Ghost" on guitarist Slash's self-titled solo album.
+In 2010, he provided the vocals for the song "Ghost" on guitarist Slash's self-titled solo studio album.
 The track also featured former Guns N' Roses guitarist Izzy Stradlin on rhythm guitar.
 Astbury is also credited for playing the drums on a track called "Gasp" by Japanese Cartoon.

 Personal life

 Astbury lives in Los Angeles.
-He has played on the football team Hollywood United with Billy Duffy and Steve Jones of The Sex Pistols.
-He is a supporter of English Premier League club Everton FC.
-He married his first wife Heatherlyn Astbury in May 1992; they have two sons.
-On 26 May 2012, Astbury married The Black Ryder singer and guitarist Aimee Nash in Las Vegas.
+He has played on the amateur soccer team Hollywood United with Billy Duffy and Steve Jones of Sex Pistols.
+He is a supporter of English Premier League club Everton.
+On 26 May 2012, Astbury married the Black Ryder singer and guitarist Aimee Nash in Las Vegas.